-The Climb is our series that highlights a top-selling product from brands both established and buzzworthy.
-In these monthly features, you'll hear straight from the brands about the fascinating history of how one extra-special launch exceeded expectations and became a forever product.
-This month's focus is on the brow product that defines a generation: Glossier Boy Brow.
-Find the story behind the iconic pomade ahead.
+Cult Status is our series that highlights an iconic item from brands both established and buzz-worthy.
+In these features, you'll discover the fascinating history of how one extra-special piece exceeded expectations and became a forever product.
+This time, the focus is on Glossier’s Boy Brow.

 Fashion lovers might have their red-bottomed soles, but beauty lovers have their pink bubble-wrapped pouches.
 Glossier, with its "skin first, makeup second" approach, isn't just some fly-by-night brand that'll disappear into half-priced oblivion.
 “It’s skincare, makeup, body care, and fragrance optimized for real life, painstakingly perfected to be worthy of your bathroom shelf,” the brand tells The Zoe Report.
 However, among all of the exciting innovations — like the expanded Skin Perfecting Tint products, or the highly-pigmented Glossier Play collection — there's one that stands out (and sells out) among the rest: Glossier Boy Brow, the brand's number one best-selling product of all time.